-This programme is designed for anyone who has an interest in working in the health and social care sector.
-It is made up of eight units providing a broad introduction to working in care as well as specific units which offer a taste of care issues.
+This programme is designed for anyone who has an interest in working in the health and social care sector and it will develop skills for progression to further learning and ultimately employment.
+It is made up of units providing a broad introduction to working in care as well as specific units which offer a taste of care issues.
+There is also a focus on key transferable skills.

-You will also study Functional Skills in English, Maths and ICT as well as Employability and Personal Development.
+You will also study Functional Skills or GCSE in English and Maths as well as Employability and Personal Development.
 Developing your maths and English skills will support your main study programme, help your future progression and enhance your life skills.

 There is continual assessment using a variety of methods such as written assessments, presentations, displays and practical activities.
 Your Functional Skills will be assessed by portfolio and online assessments.

-If you pass this Health and Social Care course and gain Functional Skills English at Level 1, you may be able to move on to the BTEC Level 2 Diploma in Health and Social Care subject to good attendance, a good work rate and a positive attitude to study.
-Youcan also progress to further training opportunities.
+If you achieve a Merit in this Health and Social Care programme, you may be able to move on to the BTEC Level 2 in Health and Social Care - subject to good attendance, a good work rate and a positive attitude to study.
+You can also progress to further training opportunities.

 You can consider embarking on your career in roles such as: